NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/simplest-example.md

     </body>
     </html>

-If you run this example, the result is a simple, interactive [globe](https://files.worldwind.arc.nasa.gov/artifactory/apps/web/examples/SimplestExample.html).

 ---

-### Gestures
+### Runtime Example

-Try zooming in with your mouse wheel (or a pinch gesture for mobile devices).
+If you run this example, the result is a simple, interactive [globe](https://files.worldwind.arc.nasa.gov/artifactory/apps/web/examples/SimplestExample.html).Try zooming in with your mouse wheel (or a pinch gesture for mobile devices).
 Drag the mouse or your finger to pan around the globe.
 Drag the right mouse button or your two fingers upward to tilt the globe.

 <br></br>